-When it comes to running a business, we all have a set code of conduct to follow for the employees and the rules and regulations set by the government to maintain the quality and standard.
+When it comes to running a business, we all have a set code of conduct to follow for the employees and the rules and regulations set by the government to maintain quality and standards.
 However, choosing a certain code of conduct for every business is important as they allow you to follow a rightful path and also decides the reputation of the business in the market.

 Business ethics vary differently for different types of people as well as for different regions of the world.
-When you are setting your business, make sure to follow the right path to ensure that your business and its development doesn’t suffer at the hands of your misconduct which could bring great damage to your personal as well as financial growth.
+When you are setting up your business, make sure to follow the right path to ensure that your business and its development don’t suffer at the hands of your misconduct which could bring great damage to your personal as well as financial growth.

 Here are some of the business ethics set by our expert Fahim Moledina who guides you through running your business with the business laws and regulations.
 Not only do these rules help you to build a better reputation in the market, but they also help your product to establish itself as a brand.

 - Good business ethics helps you to retain your employees:

 Employees are the driving force behind any business, and therefore, one should always be prepared to help them grow morally and individually.
 Whenever you are setting the standards and making the decisions about your business.
 You need to be particular about the impact it may have on your employees.